-A single active-Low interrupt output (INTRN) is provided which is activated upon the occurrence of any of eight internal events.
-Associated with the interrupt system are the Interrupt Mask Register

-(IMR) and the Interrupt Status Register (ISR).
+A single active-LOW interrupt output (INTRN) is provided which is activated upon the occurrence of any of eight internal events.
+Associated with the interrupt system are the Interrupt Mask Register (IMR) and the Interrupt Status Register (ISR), the Auditory Control Register(ACR) and the Interrupt Vector Register (IVR).
 The IMR may be programmed to select only certain conditions to cause INTRN to be asserted.
 The ISR can be read by the CPU to determine all currently active interrupting conditions.
+When IACKN is asserted, and the DUART has an interrupt pending, the DUART responds by placing the contents of the IVR register on the data bus and asserting DTACKN.